 The Iroquois Confederacy, or Haudenosaunee (The Longhouse Builders), a league of nations formed somewhere between 1450 and 1600.
 A few historians even argue for dates as early as 1142 based on astronomical details in oral tradition.
 Aside from being a highly sophisticated democratic republic - they had merit-based offices, bicameral legislature, and a constitution (unwritten, of course, having no writing system).
 They were formidable military opponents, and were busy conquering and annexing their way through half the continent when white people showed up in North America.
 To make a very long story short, European influence caused massive cultural, political, and spiritual changes—to say nothing of the various introduced Old World diseases that cut the Confederacy's population by at least 50% and possibly by as much as 90%.
 These, combined with a few military disasters (like backing the Crown during the Revolutionary War), caused the Confederacy to become severely damaged and fragmented.
 Now all they own are a handful of reservations, and probably a good 90 percent of Americans haven't even heard of it.
 However, it's still around, it's still a nation, and it is still the world's oldest living participatory democracy.

-The Sengoku Era came about due to the decline of the Ashikaga Shogunate.
+The Sengoku Jidai came about due to the decline of the Ashikaga Shogunate.
 In this case, the decline of the Shogunate's power was not a result of Japan as a whole weakening, but of the growth of trade and wealth in the peripheral regions of Japan, and the resulting growth of power in the hands of local daimyo at the expense of the central administration.
 Eventually, things boiled over to the point where the capital at Kyoto itself became a battleground for warring daimyo, and this kicked off over a century of strife before Oda Nobunaga put the Ashikaga out of their misery.
+It took a few more decades of war before Toyotomi Hideyoshi put Japan back together, though he could not prevent his death from causing a Succession Crisis.

 The Mughal Empire, before the British East India Company put it out of its misery in the early 19th century.
 The Mughals are the most recent example, but India is scattered with ruins of long-dead empires, like the Gupta Empire, the Vijayanagara Empire, and the Maratha Empire.